 Ian is the CEO and founder of In The Footsteps as well as being a full-time professional battlefield historian and guide.
-He is a badged guiding member of the International Guild of Battlefield Guides, the Western Front Association and a registered tour guide with the European Tour Operators Association.
+He is an accredited (badged) member of the International Guild of Battlefield Guides, a member of the Society for Army Historical Research (SAHR), Western Front Association and Last Post Association and a registered tour guide with the European Tour Operators Association.

 "Battlefield tours are my passion, they are what I love to do and I feel extremely privileged to be able to take people to the battlefields of Northwest Europe "following in the footsteps" of an ancestor or relative on a genealogy tour, retracing the steps of a military unit or formation and guiding them around some of the most important historical sites that have shaped the world in which we live on an In The Footsteps tailor-made tour."

 Ian has served in the British Armed Forces with the Army Reserve for over thirty years.
 He had the

 privilege of commanding B (Rorke's Drift) Company of the 2nd Battalion, the Royal Regiment of Wales